orcann/Hobbiest/stockapp/README.md

 Hobbiest Stock Tracker App
-using python and tktinter python gui
+using python, tktinter gui, and yahoo finance api.

 will allow users to add and delete stocks to and from their porfolios and saves the data to a txt file